jevalent-studios/jev-mc/README.md

 Then run the following commands by clicking **Terminal > New Terminal**

-Then Click where it says ">JevMC>"
+Then Click where it says ">"

 Then type the following:
 ```npm install mineflayer```